aaaaalbert/aaaaalbert.github.io/hello_world.md

 ## Preparation

 1. Download your config file from the portal and save a copy as $HOME/.kube/config.
-This is where Kubernetes looks for a configuration file.  (see [Using EdgeNet](https://edge-net.org/using_EdgeNet.html) for how to download a config file)
+This is where Kubernetes looks for a configuration file.  (see [Using EdgeNet](https://edge-net.org/using_EdgeNet.html) for how to download a config file)/
 2. Run `$ kubectl get ns` if you've installed kubectl to make sure that you're talking to the right cluster.
 3. Ensure that you have a [Docker Hub](https://hub.docker.com/) account.
 Docker is used to pull images onto your Services and Docker Hub is an extremely convenient place to pull from.